-This section provides process instructions that are suitable for the batch-migration portion of a migration to Office 365, where an administrator uses the Data Migration Wizard to perform the migrations for multiple batches (Migrator for Notes to Exchange collections) of users.
+This section provides process instructions for the batch-migration portion of a migration to Office 365, where an administrator uses the Data Migration Wizard to perform the migrations for multiple batches (Migrator for Notes to Exchange collections) of users.
 SSDM (per-desktop) migration, described in chapter 4, may also be part of your Migration Plan.